-It’s when we offer the choice of dark wax or neutral wax that we get a perplexed look.
-And that's quite natural.
+Dark wax or neutral wax for your shabby chic wax finish?
+Because it's when we offer the choice of dark wax or neutral wax that we get a perplexed look.
+And, of course, that's quite natural.

-We get questions along the lines of:
+Because we get questions along the lines of:

 Will the wax mask the colour of the paint?

-Will the wax protect the paintwork?
+These really are important questions that need some answers.
 After all, everyone wants to protect their new paintwork…even shabby chic deserves a little helping hand!

 There are two reasons we like to finish all of our painted furniture with a layer of wax.